AmazingAmpharos/OoT-Randomizer/README.md

 * Updated Compressor.
 The GUI progress bar is now granular.
 If for some reason, the rom won't fit into 32MB, then the compressor will increase the output size.
 * Cosmetic heart color setting now applies in the file select screen.
 * Ganondorf no longer hints at his Boss Key chest contents.
+* The location containing Light Arrows will be considered a hinted location if Ganondorf's hint can be reached without them.
 * Further seed generation speed improvements.

 #### Bug Fixes